Frequently Asked Questions

 A laptop computer is not required, and all Summer College students have library access.
 However, all students are allowed to bring their own computers to campus.
 All rooms have access to the internet using an ethernet or wireless connection.
 Please note: Students are responsible for securing their own personal computers and should take all necessary steps to guard against loss.

 Students are not allowed to leave campus overnight unless approved in advance by the Office of Residence Life.

 Meals plans are required and included in the program fees for Summer College.
 Meal plans are for three meals a day for the duration of the program.
+Meal swipes may be used at all campus dining halls and eateries.
 Commuter students may purchase a lunch only meal plan.
 There are no refunds for unused meal swipes.

 Yes!
 Our dining hall menus feature vegetarian items and our full-time Registered and Licensed Dietitian, Dianne Z. Sutherland, can provide counseling, regarding nutrition and individual dietary needs, such as lactose intolerances and food allergies, to students on the meal plan, free of charge.
 You may make an appointment or ask questions via e-mail.